Paisseon/paisseon/README.md

 Those are the two places where I actually see messages.
 GitHub issues don't give me notifications so I don't see/respond usually.
 Please understand that due to work, college, and possible timezone differences I may respond at weird times or after a long delay (usually less than 48 hours).

-*I'm taking a short break from social media.
-I still see notifications from Discord mentions but please only ping me if something is important.*

 ### Future Tweaks and Updates
-- \[Carmilla] A video wallpaper tweak written in Swift
+- \[Carmilla] A video wallpaper tweak written in Swift (coming soon!)
-- \[CyDown++ 7.1.5] Fix a bug in DropBox
 - \[Pandora] Multitasking window that may or may not ever get finished
 - \[Vivy 1.3] Add option to choose battery fill colours
+- \[Vivy 1.4?]
+Add option to have a second overlay image that is not modfied by battery level
 - \[Satella 2.6] Speculative rewrite in Swift if I figure out how to use my preferences
 - \[WithholdingCalculator] Speculative calculator tweak whenever more important things are done